In development · pre-1.0

 - Wider preview

-Once the core is stable across surfaces, an invite-only preview opens.
+Once the core is stable across app and site, an invite-only preview opens.
 This page updates honestly as that happens.

 - 1.0

-A multi-platform weather app with personality on iOS and Android, all on one Kotlin Multiplatform core.
+A weather app and site with a clear forecast and a small mascot, on one Kotlin Multiplatform core.

 The stack